Skip to content

 Share

 I voiced concern about a peer bullying me.
 The program told me she did not want to discuss it when I learned this person was gossiping about me with other faculty and fellows and referred me to HR.
 I stated after a tense sign-out that I had not previously in training felt bullied in this manner.
 I was never approached about it; the program and GME used this to support not renewing my contract asserting that I had called the colleague a bully.
 The hospital tried to protect the individual’s identity when I submitted an anti-retaliation complaint, although the identity of the person was revealed to me inadvertently when I asked for my faculty evaluations to be printed by a secretary in the division.
 My faculty evaluations were satisfactory; I was performing at the level of a first-year fellow.
-These issues, including a narrative from a meeting in April that was not shared or reviewed with me (and not supported by documentation), are being used to cite “professionalism concerns.”
+These issues, including a narrative from a meeting that was not shared or reviewed with me (and not supported by documentation), are being used to cite “professionalism concerns.”
 I was placed on a performance plan for a month and dismissed with little formative feedback and engagement from the program.
-The feedback I was receiving on service and call was positive.
+The feedback I was receiving on service and calls was positive.

-The AMA recently called attention to bullying in medicine in a November meeting.
+The AMA recently called attention to bullying in medicine in a meeting.
 Infrastructure is needed to support trainee concerns and prevent retaliation.
 It is disheartening.
 We are in the middle of a pandemic, and I am being derailed out of my career for trying to advocate for myself, and it is largely over mentorship.
-The unit I worked on recently implemented a set of professionalism values acknowledging cultural aspects that need a positive change and engagement from staff.
+The unit I worked on recently implemented a set of professional values acknowledging cultural aspects that need positive change and engagement from staff.
 The hospital did not follow its own policies (particularly notice of contract non-renewal) nor those of ACGME.
-I was notified on June 25th, less than two weeks before the end of my contract.
+I was notified less than two weeks before the end of my contract.
 We take an oath to do no harm, but I do not know why it is permitted to treat trainees as disposable with little accountability as institutions.
 We deserve better.

 The author is an anonymous physician.